Dr. Ron's Ultra-Pure

-Iodine is a very desirable nutrient, but because some people have great sensitivity to iodine in supplements, we choose to omit it from Doc’s Best.
+Iodine is a very desirable nutrient, but because some people have great sensitivity to iodine in supplements, we choose to omit it from Doc’s Daily.
 I recommend using Sea Vegetables Plus and Iodine Complex as sources of iodine and associated nutrients, especially by people who don’t eat much seafood.

-Vitamin A supplementation is so misunderstood and controversial that we chose to leave vitamin A out of Doc’s Best.
+Vitamin A supplementation is so misunderstood and controversial that we chose to leave vitamin A out of Doc’s Daily.
 Vitamin A and Vitamin D are best supplemented with Cod Liver Oil, where they occur in their natural and optimal ratio of about eight to one.
-We do include mixed carotenes in Doc’s Best, and beta carotene is converted to vitamin A in the human body on an as needed basis.
+We do include mixed carotenes in Doc’s Daily, and beta carotene is converted to vitamin A in the human body on an as needed basis.

 What would be a really good “baseline supplements program,” and what would it cost me?

 Four of our products taken daily together provide critical nutrients that are in short supply in most diets.
 They yield results most people feel within a few weeks.
 Our Baseline Supplements Program is: Doc’s Daily, three capsules; Bone Builder, three capsules; Cod Liver Oil, ½ teaspoon; and Krill Oil, one capsule.

 One bottle each of these four products taken at the above dosages will last two months, at a cost of about $3.43 per day.
 This is our insurance-against-deficiency program.